20 June 2024

 Segunda Marquetelia

 The first cycle of negotiations will take place between 25 and 29 June 2024 to agree the specific topics and the negotiation protocols.
-The chief negotiator, Armando Novoa said they hoped to conclude these talks before the end of the Petro Government’s term of office.
-The talks will not include a ceasefire, because Segunda Marquetalia promised upon its founding not to attack the armed forces or kidnap civilians.
-The peace process with Segunda Marquetalia faces legal hurdles because its leaders have returned to the conflict after having signed the 2016 Peace Accord.
-This potentially makes them eligible only to surrender.
+The chief negotiator, Armando Novoa announced the desire to conclude these talks before the end of the Petro Government’s term of office.
+The talks will not include a ceasefire, because the Segunda Marquetalia promised upon its founding not to attack the armed forces or kidnap civilians.
+The peace process with the Segunda Marquetalia faces legal hurdles because its leaders have returned to the conflict after having signed the 2016 Peace Accord.
+This potentially makes them eligible to only surrender.
 But Novoa said he was sure a solution that respects the law is possible.

 Criminal Groups

-The government has also been pursuing the idea of engaging with other high-impact criminal armed groups, such as the Clan de Golfo.
+The government has also been pursuing the idea of engaging with other high-impact criminal armed groups, such as the Clan del Golfo.
 But, as yet, it lacks a legal framework.
-Nevertheless, this well-armed illegal armed group is expanding its control and the intensity of its armed combats.
+Nevertheless, this well-armed illegal group is expanding its control and the intensity of its armed combats.

 Implementation of the 2016 Peace Accord